Colchester Community Stadium: Structure and facilities

 With a seating capacity of 10,105, the stadium is divided into four stands, with each stand incorporating disabled access.
 The West Stand is the largest stand which contains both conventional seating for supporters, but also houses 24 executive boxes and corporate areas.
 These areas can hold up to 400 diners in the Layer and Centennial suites.
 Directors boxes are situated either side of the tunnel entrance with dugouts and press areas also separated by the tunnel.
 A television gantry is placed on the roof of the stand above the executive boxes.
 Housed in the West Stand are the club's administration offices, club shop, ticket office and reception.

 The North Stand is designated for away supporters for Football League fixtures.

-The East Stand is home to the family enclosure which offer family-friendly pricing for supporters choosing to be situated there.
+The East Stand is home to the family area which offers family-friendly pricing for supporters choosing to be situated there.

-The South stand houses Colchester United's vocal supporters, where up to 2,000 fans can sit.
+The South Stand houses Colchester United's vocal supporters, where up to 1,844 fans can sit.
 This stand also uses pricing incentives to encourage supporters to create a loud and vocal atmosphere.